NathanJFeldman/devops24/examinations/04/README.md

 What does this accomplish?

+Svar: Det betyder att du använder root för hela körningen.
+Man kan lägga become:true lite var som beroende om du behöver root men det kan vara en säkerhetsrisk så du vill helst bara använda det när det behövs.

 # QUESTION C

 Copy the above playbook to a new playbook.
-Call it `04-uninstall-webserver.yml`.
+Call it.

 Change the ordering of the two tasks.
 Make the web server stop, and disable it from starting at boot, and make sure that `nginx` is uninstalled.
 Change the `name:` parameter of each task accordingly.